 Current Student Room Selection

 Complete a housing application online, and submit the $50.00 application fee.
 Please note that if your application fee is not paid at least one business day before the start of your room selection period, you may not be able to access the room selection system on the first day (fall/spring room selection access dates/times are emailed in advance of room selection).
-Current students accepted to LLCs for 2018-19 (except the Honors LLC) will receive a room assignment and will not participate in room selection.
-If you are accepted to an LLC after having selected a room, you will be automatically reassigned to a space in the LLCs block of rooms
+Current students accepted to LLCs for 2020-21 will not participate in room selection.
+They will receive a room assignment from their designated LLC.
+The Judy Genshaft Honors College LLC is exception to this, and its members will participate in room selection.
+If you are accepted to an LLC after having selected a room, you will be automatically reassigned to a space in the LLCs block of rooms.

 Online in OASIS | (How to Make a Housing Payment in OASIS) (Mastercard, Discover credit & debit cards, and electronic checks): You will be prompted to pay online after you have successfully submitted your housing application.
 If you do not wish to make your payment at that time, you may access OASIS later by visiting the Housing homepage (usf.edu/housing) and selecting "Make A Payment."

 In Person at the USF Cashier's Office (cash, checks, and money orders): Please make checks and money orders payable to University of South Florida, write the student U# in the memo, and ask the cashier to line item the payment toward housing.

 Step 2 (optional): Set Up Your Roommate Group